Skip to content

 const tenantId = req.headers["x-tenant-id"] as string ?? "public";

-// Wrap the entire request in a tenant context
+// Wrap the ENTIRE request in a tenant context

 MetadataContext.run(tenantId, () => {